Lieutenant Colonel Le Grande Reed

 Days after the declaration of war against Germany, Toronto insurance broker Le Grand Reed joined the 9th Mississauga Horse.
 He worked through the local recruiting depot until December 1915 when he was authorized to organize the 170th Battalion from the Ontario capital.
 A native of Toronto, Reed was born on 8 October 1876.

-In contrast to the confrontational methods of some Toronto battalion recruiters, such as Major Boehm of the 169th, Reed promised a “sane and aggressive campaign.”
+In contrast to the confrontational methods of some Toronto battalion recruiters, such as Lieutenant Colonel Wright and Major Boehm of the 169th, Reed promised a “sane and aggressive campaign.”
 He argued that appeals to volunteers’ patriotism and manhood would be more effective than coercion.
 Despite the poor recruiting environment in the city, Reed managed to enlist over nine hundred.
 He told the new recruits that, “he should personally see to it that he would not send them anywhere that he would not go himself.”

 After the 170th was broken up in England and merged with the 169th, Reed returned to Canada in order to resume volunteer recruiting.
-He was attached to the British mission in New England, where he appealed to potential Canadians recruits living in the United States.
+He was attached to the British Mission in New England, where he appealed to potential Canadians recruits living in the United States.

 Referring to the impending conscription legislation, Reed explained: